wenzhixin/bootstrap-table/site/docs/extensions/print.md

 - **Detail:**

-  When true - print table as sorted and filtered on UI.
-Please note that if true is set, along with explicit predefined print options for filtering and sorting (printFilter, printSortOrder, printSortColumn)- then they will be applied on data already filtered and sorted by UI controls.
-For printing data as filtered and sorted on UI - do not set these 3 options: printFilter, printSortOrder, printSortColumn
+  Set `true` to print table as sorted and filtered on UI.
+If `true` is set, explicit predefined print options for filtering and sorting (`printFilter`, `printSortOrder`, `printSortColumn`).
+They will be applied to data already filtered and sorted by UI controls.
+For printing data as filtered and sorted on UI - do not set these three options: `printFilter`, `printSortOrder`, `printSortColumn`.

 - **Default:** `true`